 Unsaturated fats have fewer hydrogen atoms bonded to the carbon chains and include monounsaturated and polyunsaturated fats.
 Monounsaturated fats are dietary fats commonly found in foods like nuts, olive oil, and avocados.
 Consuming foods rich in these fats has been shown to help lower blood cholesterol levels.

 Polyunsaturated fats are considered essential fats.
-They’re fats that your body can’t produce and must be obtained through food and/or supplementation.
+They're fats that your body can't produce and must be obtained through food and/or supplementation.
 There are two main types: omega-6 fatty acids and omega-3 fatty acids.
-Even though some omega-6 is necessary for our bodies to function properly, it’s very important to balance your intake of these fats.
+Even though some omega-6 is necessary for our bodies to function properly, it's very important to balance your intake of these fats.
 As a society, we eat far too many foods high in omega-6 (think almost every processed food in existence, bread, vegetable oil), which in excess can lead to heightened inflammation and may increase your chances of developing chronic diseases.
-It’s better to eat foods like salmon, mackerel, flaxseeds and chia seeds to increase your omega-3 intake.
-Omega-3’s have some pretty incredible benefits ranging from improving the risk of heart disease, fighting inflammation, improving joint health and improving brain health.
+It's better to eat foods like salmon, mackerel, flaxseeds and chia seeds to increase your omega-3 intake.
+Omega-3's have some pretty incredible benefits ranging from decreasing the risk of heart disease, fighting inflammation, improving joint health and improving brain health.

 Protein Sources of Protein Bars

 Not all proteins are created equal.
-You’ll find whey, pea, or egg white protein in most bars.
+You’ll find whey (derived from milk), pea, or egg white protein in most bars.
 If you are concerned about absorption or bioavailability of your protein, whey protein is going to be your best option.
 If you have an allergy or your stomach has difficulty processing the whey, plant proteins and egg white proteins are a respectable source.
 With that being said, grass-fed whey is king.
 Grass-fed cows are obviously allowed to graze and eat naturally grown grass instead of soy and corn products.
 This makes for a healthier and happier cow and a cleaner whey product.
 Grass-fed products contain higher quantities of healthy fats (including omega-3), vitamins and minerals and evidence suggests it is less likely to contain harmful bacteria.
 Sourcing ingredients are important, so whenever possible choose organic grass-fed whey products.

 Quality of Ingredients

 Balanced macronutrients mean nothing if the ingredients providing the nutrition are tainted themselves.
-It’s typical to see companies touting the purity of their ingredients by saying organic this and non-GMO that, but what does this actually mean for your health?
-Does slapping this statement on a bar automatically make it better for you?
+It's typical to see companies touting the purity of their ingredients by saying organic this and non-GMO that, but what does this actually mean for your health?
+Does slapping this statement on a protein bar automatically make it better for you?